Faris-07/LowKey/README.md

 To further enhance sales there is also a Lowkey menswear Facebook page, that will display information about new product arrivals and styling tips/trends.
 The links to the facbook page and other social sites can be found in the footer.

+<i>*Note, this link may be broken as facebook regularly deletes inactive business pages.</i>

 Lowkey Menswear [Facebook Page](https://www.facebook.com/profile.php?id=100086142590661)

 ![](assets/images/)